cosmos/cosmos-sdk/x/ibc-transfer/spec/04_messages.md

 by the counterparty Channel End connected to the Channel End with the identifiers `SourcePort` and `SourceChannel`.

-The `Source` field indicates whether the token will be escrowed or burnt on the sending chain.
-The `Source` field should be false **only if** the ics20 token is being sent back to the chain that caused it to be minted.

 The denomination provided for transfer should correspond to the same denomination represented on this chain.
-The prefixes needed to send to the counterparty chain will be added in protocol.
-The fungible token packet created in protocol will contain this prefixed denomination **only if** source is set to true.
-The token is adding to the trace (ie being sent to a different chain then it came from).
+The prefixes will be added as necessary upon by the receiving chain.